 - The definitions of the first stage will also be specified (incl. new codes for prosthetics)

-Phase 3: Extensions of the data content and new data contents (estimated in 2022)
+Phase 3: Extensions of the data content and new data contents (the schedule will be specified in the near future)

 - STH06, Preliminary data and self-care in oral healthcare